cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 The duality lane/priority could introduce a powerful indirection.
 The app could just define the lane of a transaction in `CheckTx`, but the priority of the lane itself could be configured (and fine-tuned) elsewhere.
 For example, by the app itself or by node operators.
-The proposed design does not support this pattern.
+The proposed design for the MVP does not support this pattern.

 ### Custom configuration per lane